adeeconometrics/regularcode/_posts/2022-10-22-StableDiffusionFromFirstPrinciples.md

 ## An Overview of Generative Modeling Framework

-Generative models have been successfully used for computer vision tasks such as image super-resolution (Saharia _et. al._, 2021), text-to-image synthesis (Mirza & Osindero, 2014), and 3D scene rendering (Poole, Jain, Barron, & Mildenhall, 2022) to name a few.
-The main idea behind generative models is to develop an approximation $q_{\phi}(x)$ of the probability distribution in a dataset $p_{\theta}(x)$.
-That is, the objective of generative models is to train a probabilistic model whose samples $x_i \sim q_{\phi}(x)$ approximate the data distribution $p_{\theta}$.
+Generative models have been successfully used for computer vision tasks such as image super-resolution (Saharia _et. al._, 2021), text-to-image synthesis (Mirza & Osindero, 2014), and 3D scene rendering (Poole, Jain, Barron, & Mildenhall, 2022).
+The goal of generative models is to train a probabilistic model that approximates the probability distribution of a dataset.

-The Bayesian framework offers a grounded theory for machine learning (Ghahramani, 2015).
-Thus, it is important to begin this section with an overview of the Bayesian approach to probability.
-Bayesian framework interprets probability as an assertion of belief predicated by prior knowledge or initial expectation of the distribution.
-In this framework, we define a prior that captures our belief about the distribution.
-Once an evidence is obtained, we update our initial distribution based on how the evidence in question changed the state of our belief about the true distribution.
+The Bayesian framework provides a solid foundation for machine learning by interpreting probability as an expression of belief based on prior knowledge.
+In this framework, we define a prior that represents our belief about the distribution and update it as new evidence is obtained.
+The Bayesian approach is used to update the model based on the distribution of new samples drawn from the dataset.

-The Bayesian approach starts by defining a posterior distribution $p (\theta \mid x \in  X)$.
-This is used in Machine Learning to update the model $\mathcal{M}$ based on the distribution of a new sample $x$ drawn from the dataset $X$.
+The prior predictive distribution is defined as the marginal probability of the data in the dataset.
+If you want to learn more about the application of generative models in computer vision tasks, this is the right article for you.

 The prior predictive distribution is defined as a marginal probability of $x\in X$.